sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/Launchers/README.md

 Sailfish OS 4.4.0.

 ## D-Bus method calls
-The keys _X-Maemo-Service_, _X-Maemo-Object-Path_, and _X-Maemo-Method_ can be
+The keys _X-Maemo-Service_, _X-Maemo-Object-Path_, _X-Maemo-Method_ can be
 used to specify a D-Bus method on a certain object path, which is called when the launcher is activated.

+The optional _X-Maemo-Fixed-Args_ tag can pass arguments to the call.

 This is similar to, but different from D-Bus activation above.
-The D-Bus Service must already be registered (using the method above, or from the app after launch), and `path` and `method` must exist for that service.
+The D-Bus Service must already be registered (e.g. using the method above, or from the app after launch), and `path` and `method` must exist for that service.

 This is used e.g. by MimeType .desktop files to open an app at a certain page.